lando/vitepress-theme-default-plus/docs/config/config.md

 * Details:

-  Note that `columns` currently only works with "subitems" eg children that are expressed in "sections" as in the example above.
+  Note that `columns` currently only works with "items" eg children that are expressed in "sections" as in the example above.

   You can add the optional `alert` to any child item.
 This will add a stylized and expiring badge before the link with text of your choosing.
 If you make `alert` a `string` it will use that as the badge text.
 If you make `alert` an `object` you can also customize the style and the expiration date of the alert.